CEckelberry/Git_Testing/README.md

 # Git_Testing
-This is a simple rep to demonstrate the Git/GitHub Workflow
+This is a simple repo to demonstrate the Git/GitHub Workflow